-Disputes between individual clients/residents in accommodation projects are not complaints and should be raised with a member of staff through house rules procedures.
+Disputes between individual children and young people/residents in YMCA DLG services or accommodation projects are not complaints and must be raised with a member of staff through house rules procedures.

 If we decide not to accept a complaint, a detailed explanation will be provided to explain to you the reasons why the matter is not suitable for the complaints process.